lupealvarado/PhishingEmailDetector/README.md

 - Dataset procured from TBD.
 - Model adaptation based on TBD.
-- Further readings and inspirations(TBD):
+- Further readings and inspirations: TBD